Kehvarl/roguelikedev-2021/Progress_Log.md

 * Rather than keeping a list of rooms around, assign every tile a number based on its Room-ness or Corridor-ness.
 * Any creatures on a tile with a shared number are in the same room.
   * Implemented an entities-in-region method on Game-Map

+### Refactor/Cleanup
+* Did some slight refactor to use Region instead of room in places.
+* Need to review modules and put components where they belong.
+* Very late in development to change the approach to packaging and dependencies, but that might be worthwhile or at least good to check into for the rewrite/tutorial.
+## Ideas awaiting experimentation
+* Dijkstra Map Stuff
+  * Use to have creatures move towards goals
+  * Useful to maintain distance from the player or other Entity
+* Creature mutation
+  * Ritual circles or Matter transmuters that apply random effects to entities that stand in them
-* TODO
+* Doors
   * A Corridor tile with a Room on one side and a Corridor on the other is a door
+  * A Door is an Entity in a tile.
+With a Door Component
   * Doors may be one of
     * Opening - always allow passage
     * Secret - Act like a wall most of the time
     * Open - allow passage, but can be closed (should have special character)
     * Closed - Act like a wall, but can be opened (should have special character)

-## Ideas awaiting experimentation
-* Dijkstra Map Stuff
-  * Use to have creatures move towards goals
-  * Useful to maintain distance from the player or other Entity
-* Creature mutation
-  * Ritual circles or Matter transmuters that apply random effects to entities that stand in them